jes/keyswitch-tester/README.md

 to pin 9.

 Solder the resistor to the negative lead of the LED, and a wire from the resistor to another GND pin.
 Solder the positive lead of the LED to pin 10.
+If you don't want to use an LED, the device will still work, you just won't get visual feedback of when the switch has been pressed.

 Solder a loose wire to another GND pin, and another loose wire to pin 2.
 Solder the other end of the loose wires to whatever switch you're trying to test.